...

 Plasma Arc Welding

 Like TIG welding, plasma arc welding uses a tungsten electrode.
-However, it’s an advanced welding method that uses pressurized gas to create hot plasma for high energy concentration.
+However, it’s an advanced sheet metal welding method that uses pressurized gas to create hot Plasma cutting for high energy concentration.

 It’s also comparable to laser beam welding in that it is relatively fast, producing high-precision welding and an aesthetically pleasing weld.
 This makes it valuable in parts of aerospace industries, shipbuilding, construction, etc.